How to Pass a Group Exercise at Pilot Selection

 The Standard Group Exercise

 A typical group exercise lasts around 15 – 30 minutes.
 You’ll be led into a room and sat round a table with a number of assessors strategically located around the room.
-Usually there is one assessor who will be tasked with taking notes on you and one or two others in the group.
+Usually there is one assessor who will be tasked with taking notes on you and one or two others within your group.

 Starting the Group Exercise